l0uisgrange/spice/SECURITY.md

 ## Supported versions

-The table below shows which version has security updates.
+The table below shows which version has security :safety_vest: updates.
 A cross means you should upgrade to a newer version of the software.

 | Version | Security updates          |
 | ------- | ------------------ |